seandatasci/Octave_Efficientnet/efficientnet/README.md

   * [`eval_ckpt_example.ipynb`](eval_ckpt_example.ipynb): A colab example to load EfficientNet pretrained checkpoints files and use the restored model to classify images.

-## 3. Training EfficientNets on TPUs.

-To train this model on Cloud TPU, you will need:

-   * A GCE VM instance with an associated Cloud TPU resource
-   * A GCS bucket to store your training checkpoints (the "model directory")
-   * Install TensorFlow version >= 1.13 for both GCE VM and Cloud.

 Then train the model:

     $ export PYTHONPATH="$PYTHONPATH:/path/to/models"